croct-tech/plug-js/docs/events.md

 This event records that a user opened a page.

-The SDK automatically tracks this event once per page on the initialization.
+The SDK automatically tracks this event once per page opened.

 ### pageLoaded